iworks/og/readme.txt

 * Removed limit for og:description.

 = 2.4.5 (2017-06-13) =
-* Added filter "og_array" which allows to change whole OG array before print it.
+* Added filter "og_array" which allows to change the whole OG array before printing it.

 = 2.4.4 (2017-05-20) =
 * Fixed site crash when WooCommerce is active.
 Props for [JLY](https://wordpress.org/support/users/jose-luis-yanez/).